Necotowance

-Necotowance (Unknown birth year – died before 1655) was Werowance (chief) of the Pamunkey tribe and Paramount Chief of the Powhatan Confederacy after Opechancanough, from 1646 until his death sometime before 1655.
+Necotowance (Unknown birth year – died before 1655) was Werowance (leader) of the Pamunkey tribe and Mamanatowick of the Powhatan Confederacy after Opechancanough, from 1646 until his death sometime before 1655.
 Necotowance signed a treaty with the Colony of Virginia in 1646, at which time he was addressed by the English as "King of the Indians."

 After his death he was succeeded by Totopotomoi as Weroance of the Pamunkey.
-Necotowance was, however, the last Paramount Chief of the Powhatan confederacy.
 Totopotomoi's wife, Cockacoeske, who became Weroansqua after Totopotomoi's death, briefly reunited some of the tribes.

 Background

-In February 1644 Opechancanough, then Paramount Chief of the Powhatan Confederacy (Tsenacommacah), made a final attempt to drive English colonists from Virginia.
+In February 1644 Opechancanough, then mamanatowick of the Powhatan Confederacy in Tsenacommacah, made a final attempt to drive English colonists from Virginia.
 This was the beginning of a 2 1/2-year period of conflict between English colonists and the Indians of Virginia, known as the Third Anglo-Powhatan War.
 By 1646 Opechancanough, elderly, decrepit, and in ill health, but still with a fighting spirit, had to be carried into battle on a stretcher.
-Determined to end the war, Governor Sir William Berkeley attacked Opechancanough's village, captured the old chief, and imprisoned him at Jamestown.
-It is believed that at the time of his capture Opechancanough had already been succeeded by Necotowance as Mamantowick of Tsenacommacah.
+Determined to end the war, Governor Sir William Berkeley attacked Opechancanough's village, captured him, and imprisoned him at Jamestown.
+It is believed that at the time of his capture Opechancanough had already been succeeded by Necotowance as mamantowick of the confederacy.

 The origins of Necotowance are unknown, his first historical appearance was in October, 1646.
 After surrendering to the English, Necotowance signed a peace treaty with the General Assembly of Virginia which ended the Third Anglo-Powhatan War(1644-1646).
-In the Assembly he was identified as "Necotowance, king of the Indians," the successor of Opechancanough, Chief of Tsenacommacah and appears to have been the chief of all the neighboring tribes on the south as well as the north side of the river.
+In the Assembly he was identified as "Necotowance, king of the Indians," the successor of Opechancanough, Mamanatowick of the Powhatan Confederacy and appears to have been the leader of all the neighboring tribes on the south as well as the north side of the river.

 Shortly after the treaty was signed, Opechancanough died in prison, shot to death by one of his jailers.